LASIK in Louisville, KY

 Correcting your Vision with LASIK Eye Surgery

 Dr. Burns has been performing refractive surgery since 1995.
 He has performed RK, PRK, LASIK, and Refractive Lens Exchange for patients in Louisville, KY, and the surrounding area.
 Dr. Burns performs all pre-operative and post-operative exams, and spends time with his refractive surgery patients, making sure to answer all the questions they may have about the procedure.

-If you live in Louisville, Middletown or surrounding areas and would like to find out more about LASIK or other refractive surgery options, please contact our office at 502.245.0305 to arrange a free screening.
+If you live in Louisville, Middletown or surrounding areas and would like to find out more about LASIK eye surgery or other refractive surgery options, please contact our office at 502.245.0305 to arrange a free screening.

 See What Our Patients Are Saying:

 “Dr. Burns and staff are great!
 The office runs efficiently with very little wait.
 Staff is friendly, professional, competent and are always a phone call away with the answer to any question.
 I recently had surgery on both eyes.
 Dr. Burns explained everything thoroughly so I had no apprehension and knew exactly what to expect.
 The results were perfection!
 I can see like an eagle with no more night vision/ driving problems.
 Thank you, Dr. Burns and staff!” -Tom W.

 Affordable LASIK Eye Surgery Financing